Lukasel/Puzzle_Sheet_Generator/README.md

   - sample: create a new sheet or add to a sheet by sampling a given number of puzzles from a store
   - union: unite two puzzle stores to create a mixed set of puzzles
 - Sheet specific commands:
-  - add: manually add a new element to a sheet in form of a FEN or SVG
+  - add-to: manually add a new element to a sheet in form of a FEN or SVG
   - copy: Create a new sheet with the same elements
   - remove: remove an element from a sheet
   - reorder: reorder elements in a sheet